 THE BATTLE BETWEEN HOST AND MICROBE

 Our laboratory seeks to understand how translocated effector molecules interact with components of the host cell.
-How do bacteria evade the host defenses to remain undetected in protected cellular sites?
+How do bacteria evade host defenses to remain undetected within protected cellular sites?
 To address this question, we use in vitro infection models, immunoassays, and biochemical techniques to determine how injected bacterial factors hijack cellular pathways to generate a hospitable environment for invading pathogens.
 We are particularly interested in defining mechanisms underlying T4SS-mediated pathogenesis, and many projects in the Shaffer Lab focus on understanding the host-pathogen interactions that drive microbial stealth.